omar-yehia/youtube-scraper/README.md

 # youtube-scraper
-search with keywords and download videos
+search with keywords on youtube and automatically download videos

+### required modules
+    pip install pytube

+### usage:
+run scraper.py
+enter search keywords
+the script will search for youtube videos and download them in ./videos folder in the same directory of the script